nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p174 -->
-Jesus said that in life we would experience trouble! (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="16" data-verses="33" data-lang="en" data-version="NKJV">John 16:33</span>) We are encouraged to not carry the weight of our burdens by ourselves but to cast them on God who cares for us! (<span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="5" data-verses="7" data-lang="en" data-version="NKJV">1 Peter 5:7</span>)
+Jesus said that in life we would experience trouble! (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="16" data-verses="33" data-lang="en" data-version="NKJV">John 16:33</span>) We are encouraged to not carry the weight of our burdens by ourselves but to cast them on God who cares for us! (<span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="5" data-verses="7" data-lang="en" data-version="NKJV">1 Peter 5:7</span>)

 <!-- p175 -->